Importance of play for child development and mental health

 Key Questions

-Why is play important for child development and mental health?
+Why is play important for children's mental health and development?